decred/dcrd/peer/README.md

    protocol version negotiation
  - Asynchronous message queueing of outbound messages with optional channel for notification when the message is actually sent
+ - Size-dependent deadline on every message write which disconnects peers that do not read data quickly enough
  - Flexible peer configuration
    - Caller is responsible for creating outgoing connections and listening for incoming connections so they have flexibility to establish connections as